s-aj-hassan/s-aj-hassan.github.io/index.md

 I am a Postdoctoral Research Fellow at Nuffield College, University of Oxford, where I completed my PhD in 2024.
 My dissertation was recently awarded the Best PhD Thesis Prize in Sociology by the European Consortium for Sociolgoical Research (ECSR).

-I study social stratification with a particular focus on the role of education.
-My current research examines the possibilities and limitations of school interventions in reducing inequalities in educational outcomes by socioeconomic and ethnic background.
-Methodologically, I specialize in causal inference methods and often employ natural experiment designs to answer questions related to school choice, teacher effectiveness, and racial/ethnic discrimination.
+I study social stratification with a focus on education.
+My current research examines the potential and limitations of school interventions in reducing inequalities in educational outcomes by socioeconomic and ethnic background.
+Methodologically, I specialize in causal inference methods and often employ quasi-experimental designs to answer questions related to school choice, teacher effectiveness, and racial/ethnic discrimination.

 ## News